beejjorgensen/bgnet0/src/bgnet0_part_0500_projecthttp.md

 those fields from the server, and then there's a blank line, and everything following the blank line is the response payload.

-ALSO: you need to be able specify a port number to connect to on the command line.
+**ALSO**: you need to be able specify a port number to connect to on the command line.
 This defaults to port 80 if not specified.
 So you could connect to a webserver on a different port like so: